 If you’re not on Windows and still want to follow on, there are install instructions for Linux & Mac on the GitHub repository.

 Let’s get started.

 Installing MyCli on Windows

-This part of the article will be divided into a few steps and sub steps.
-There will be one download involved and a few setting adjustments within your computers properties.
+This part of the article will be divided into a few steps and sub-steps.
+There will be one download involved and a few setting adjustments within the properties of your computer.
 See the following steps to setup python & pip (pythons package manager) and finally install mycli.